 - Performance Schedule Phase II projects are typically for 24 months.
-Please note that the performance period should cover a period of up to 12 months with an option for a continuation of up to an additional 12 months.
+Please note that the performance period should cover two budget periods of up to 12 months each.
+Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
 Please state in this section if the project will be completed in less than 24 months.
 Briefly describe the important milestones and the estimated amount of time for completing each task described in the work plan. - Facilities/Equipment Describe available equipment and physical facilities necessary to carry out the Phase II effort.
-Equipment is defined as an article of tangible, nonexpendable, personal property, including exempt property, charged directly to the award, having a useful life of more than one year and an acquisition cost of \$5000 per unit or more.
+Equipment is defined as an article of tangible, nonexpendable, personal property, including exempt property, charged directly to the award, having a useful life of more than one year and an acquisition cost of \$5,000 per unit or more.
 Items of equipment to be leased or purchased must be described and justified in this section.
 Title to equipment purchased under this award lies with the government.
 It may be transferred to the grantee where such transfer would be more cost effective than recovery of the property by the government.
-Awardees wishing to obtain title should contact their Contract Specialist prior to project completion for the procedure to follow to make such a request. - If the equipment, instrumentation, and facilities are not the property of the applicant and are not to be purchased or leased, the source must be identified and their availability and expected costs specifically confirmed in this section.
+Awardees wishing to obtain title should contact their Contract

+Specialist prior to project completion for the procedure to follow to make such a request.
+If the equipment, instrumentation, and facilities are not the property of the applicant and are not to be purchased or leased, the source must be identified and their availability and expected costs specifically confirmed in this section.
 A principal of the organization that owns or operates the facilities/equipment must provide written verification regarding the availability and cost of facilities/equipment and any associated technician cost.
-Small businesses may get credit for obtaining this equipment as an in-kind Phase II commercial contribution as described in Part V, Section A, Criterion 3.
+Small businesses may get credit for obtaining this equipment as an in-kind Phase II commercial contribution as described in Part V, Section A, 3.
+Commercial Potential Review Criteria.